All Episodes

 There's been some really interesting reporting on this, and it seems to be very different from what we're hearing from the January 6th committee.

-So why don't why don't we start there?
+So why don't we start there?

 But I was chief of staff of the Department of Defense.

-I was leading the DOD mission uh for the Secretary and the President, three million people, $750 billion in assets under management, and a two trillion dollar um overall budget.
+3 million people, $750 billion in assets under management, and a $2 trillion overall budget.

 So despite the number one mission of the Department of Defense is the national security.

-It's a no-fail mission as we call it.
+It's a no-fail mission, as we call it.

-Um but we do have the National Guard as long as many people in America are familiar with, and we support um our law enforcement partners around the country routinely, be it from the Super Bowl or parades or what have you, law enforcement just isn't equipped to handle basic security, and that's where we come in.
+But we do have the National Guard, as many people in America are familiar with, and we support our law enforcement partners around the country routinely, be it from the Super Bowl or parades or what have you.

-And so for us, we don't get involved in the election stuff at DOD, we don't get involved in the voter integrity issue, we get involved in securing um federal buildings and the American citizens and the members of Congress.
+We get involved in securing federal buildings and American citizens and the members of Congress.

 So we do what we normally did.

-Okay, it's one of those things you just don't forget.
+It's one of those things you just don't forget.

 We were working on one of the most critical national security missions that I'll literally never be able to talk about.